-The principal risks to the school are the reliance on ESFA/DfE grants, particularly for increased staff costs arising from salary and pension rate increases agreed nationally and which the Governing Body feels morally obliged to honour.
+The principal risks to the school overall remain the reliance on ESFA/DfE grants, particularly for increased staff costs arising from salary and pension rate increases agreed nationally and which the Governing Body feels morally obliged to honour.

 The school is situated in a selective county where one third of students elect for grammar schools after taking the eleven plus.
-The Academy's 'Outstanding' Ofsted rating results in there being a high demand from parents of children with special educational needs naming the school as their first choice.
+The Academy's 'Outstanding' Ofsted rating and its continued progress scores results in there being a high demand from parents of children with special educational needs naming the school as their first choice.